 Though many of the properties have been renovated and turned into luxury apartments, fitted with all the modern amenities, this antique part of the city of Palma still has its original charm and style.

 The old town’s apartments are the most sought-after properties in Palma region.
 And, the area is becoming more and more popular with foreign prime second home buyers.
-Especially, it is attractive to those high-worth-net individuals, who want to be at a walking distance from the heart of the city with its beautiful shopping streets and nice restaurants and live in an absolutely quiet location with the historic and sophisticated atmosphere.
+Especially, it is attractive to those high-worth-net individuals, who want to be at a walking distance from the heart of the city with its beautiful shopping streets and nice restaurants and live in an perfectly quiet location with the historic and sophisticated atmosphere.